pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 This to me is the essence of commoning: sharing how, why, and what we do.
 To do this, we need a way to explicitly _share_ our practice.
-I discussed this idea and the need to share our process openly in the [previous section][the process is the product].
+I discussed this idea and the need to share our process openly in a [previous section][the process is the product], and [what that means][scholarly commoning].
 Taking this idea a step further, we need a way to explicitly share _patterns_ of practice.
 Fiona Murphy and Danny Kingsley explored some possibilities for doing this using [decision trees] during an unworkshop session.
 Unlike the logical flow of questions that portray a researcher's prior journey of discovery, decision trees, in this context, describe patterns of practice (or _behavior_) that can guide the practice of research _going forward_.
 Decision trees direct the focus onto concrete, actionable things we can do.

 Of course, the idea with these decision trees is not to mandate specific research practices, but to create a way to practice and share our patterns of